notyamyam/simple_task_management/README.md

 # This is a simple task management.

-React + API
+React + FastAPI,
-JWT / OAuth
+JWT / OAuth,
 API Integration